Megan here. My oldest baby turns five tomorrow.

 Once a baby has a pincer grasp it is recommended to offer baby a wide variety of shapes and sizes of food.
-Remember, just because a child has a pincer grasp does not mean she will use it for every food.
-Encourage easier pick up of foods by sprinkling crumbs onto a slippery food item for better grip.
+Remember, just because a child has a pincer grasp does not mean they will use it for every food.
+It's a gradual process!

 Sitting with minimal assistance is one of the most important readiness signs for feeding solids.
-For many babies, unassisted sitting happens around 6 months, which is also when we think the gut and immune system are most ready for complementary foods.
+For many babies, unassisted sitting happens around 6 months, which is also when current guidance recommends beginning complementary foods.
 (Note: this guideline refers to all "solids," including pureed foods or "baby food.")

 My first job as an Occupational Therapist was at La Rabida Children’s Hospital in Chicago, where I was fortunate enough to have Regi Boehme, OTR, as a regular mentor to our clinic.
 Regi was a gifted Occupational Therapist who created Boehme Workshops for Therapists (www.boehmeworkshops.com).
 Regi taught us that everything we ever need at the mouth (feeding, swallowing, and speech) originates from the hips.
 In her memory, I write this for parents to better understand why sitting skills are an imperative precursor to feeding..